235u/proposals/DataForSeo/README.md

 > Output should be written in a `Output.csv` file.

-The `.csv` format (comma-separated values, for tabular data) might be inappropriate for the output because of hierarchical data in the response (see [CompletedTaskResultsResponse.json](src/DataForSeo.SearchVolume/CompletedTaskResultsResponse.json)).
+The `.csv` format (comma-separated values, for tabular data) might be inappropriate for the output because of hierarchical data in the response (see [CompletedTaskResultsResponse.json](src/DataForSeo.SearchVolume/CompletedTaskResultsResponse.json); I'd stick to `JSON`, as being used by the [API](https://docs.dataforseo.com/v3/keywords_data/overview)).

 > Please empty `keywords.txt` file with the keywords that have successfully been queried to DataForSEO while program is running.

-Note that "plus symbol '+' will be decoded to a space character", "maximum number of words for each keyword phrase" is 10, and "the maximum number of characters for each keyword" is 80.
+Note that the "plus symbol '+' will be decoded to a space character", "maximum number of words for each keyword phrase" is 10, and "the maximum number of characters for each keyword" is 80.

 Following `Keywords.txt`